jvisser/golden-axe-32x-edition/doc/re/render.md

 The current sprite link is kept in register d7 and increased with each allocation.
 `CurrentVDPSpriteAllocationAddress` contains the address to the current VDP sprite in `SpriteAttributeTableCache` during processing.

 The current meta sprite address is loaded from `EntityInstance.metaSpriteAddress`.
+See [entityanimation.md](./entityanimation.md) for details on the `MetaSprite` structure.

 The VDP sprite (hardware) structure: